- Big-Picture Editing (Developmental Edit or Manuscript Evaluation)

 You’ve finished a draft and are looking for editorial guidance without investing in the expense or potentially overwhelming detail of a full-on developmental or substantive edit.

-This evaluation is a close reading of your manuscript, annotations throughout the text, and an editorial letter that gives you an overview on its strengths and weaknesses, my unvarnished opinion on the book’s readiness for submission / publication, and suggestions on where to focus your revision efforts.
+This evaluation is a close reading of your manuscript, annotations throughout the text, and a 5-10 page editorial letter that gives you an overview on its strengths and weaknesses, my unvarnished opinion on the book’s readiness for submission / publication, and suggestions on where to focus your revision efforts.